 About Lydia Place

 At Lydia Place, we believe that housing interventions today with prevention strategies for tomorrow is an investment in ending family homelessness in our community.
-Our vision is for a compassionate community where everyone has a home and the opportunity to thrive by fulfilling our mission to disrupt the cycle of homelessness and nurture healing and belonging for current and future generations.
-Lydia Place is rooted in four main values that guide our strategic direction: Upstream Impact, Community, Equity, and Employee Wellness.
-We invite you to visit our website to learn more about our strategic plan and the impact of our work in the community.
+Our vision is for a compassionate community where everyone has a home and the opportunity to thrive.
+We can achieve this through our mission to disrupt the cycle of homelessness and nurture healing and belonging for current and future generations.

 Salary & Benefits:

+Paid time off for this position includes up to 4 weekly wellness hours, 19 days of PTO in the first year of employment (PTO includes sick time), and 13 paid holidays per year.
 Other benefits include agency sponsored medical/dental insurance (current premium covered at rate of 100% for the employee), a $50,000 Life Insurance policy, Employee Assistance Program (EAP), premium Calm meditation app subscription, and employer retirement plan contribution (current rate of up to 3% matching) after first year of employment.
 Lydia Place also provides a supportive, family-friendly work culture with flexible scheduling.

 - Maintain confidentiality when working with client data and electronic protected health information (ePHI) in all circumstances, except those required by law